dereneaton/ipyrad/docs/tutorial_intro_cli.rst

     tar -xvzf ipsimdata.tar.gz

-Use the command ls to look inside this directory, like below.
-You'll see that it contains many different files which are represent different test datasets for learning about different types of analyses with ipyrad.
+Use the command `ls` to look inside this directory.
+You'll see that it contains many different files representing different test data sets.

 .. code-block:: bash

-    ## the command ls shows you the files inside a directory (folder)
+    ## the command ls shows you the files inside a directory
     ls ipsimdata/

-For this introductory tutorial we will use just the following two files from this directory, which are similar to the types of files you are likely to have when you begin an analysis.
-Use a text editor, or the unix command 'less' to look at each file to see what it contains.
+For this introductory tutorial we will use just the following two files from this directory.

-    - ``sim_rad_test_R1_.fastq.gz`` - Illumina fastQ formatted reads (gzip compressed)
+    - ``rad_example_R1_.fastq.gz`` - Illumina fastQ formatted reads (gzip compressed)
-    - ``sim_rad_test_barcodes.txt`` - Mapping of barcodes to sample IDs
+    - ``rad_example_barcodes.txt`` - Mapping of barcodes to sample IDs

 Create a new parameters file